 Tesla Model 3

-Tesla is the poster boy for electric vehicles, not even producing hybrids and keeping a safe distance from petrol and diesels.
+Tesla is the poster boy for electric vehicles, not even producing hybrids and keeping a safe distance from petrol and diesel.
 The futuristic Model 3 reimagined the driving experience with hi-tech and cutting-edge features.

 Volkswagen has some great electric models already such as the e-Golf, but the ID.3 is their first fully original electric offering, not based on a petrol/diesel alternative.
 With plenty of space, this rear-drive motor is nifty on the road and perfect for those school runs and trips around town.

-With subtle futuristic styling, the ID.3 does a great job of looking modern without sticking out being too in your face.
+With subtle futuristic styling, the ID.3 does a great job of balancing looking modern without sticking out and being too in your face.
 We’re practically big fans of the interior with a clean contemporary look.

 If you’re looking for something a little smaller, then the Renault Zoe is our top pick for a small electric car.
 Unlike many of its electric counterparts, the Zoe is much more reasonably priced and is a great entry model for many people looking for an affordable electric vehicle.